LOST PERSPECTIVE II

 If I knew what that was.
 If he would actually speak to me.
 Harry was sceptical.

-"If it makes it any easier, think of it as a project or a job I am asking you to do…"
+"If it makes it any easier, think of it as a project.
+Ask questions.
+Listen to the answers."

-But what if I don't want this job?
 Do I have any choice?
 Harry felt his options closing in on him.
-A week's detention with Professor Umbridge would have been preferable to this.
+A week's detention with Professor Umbridge would have been preferable.

 "Don't look so worried.
 Severus won't hurt you.
 I will forbid it!
 He's no angel, but he won't ask you to walk the plank… Oh dear, I seem to be mixing my metaphors somewhat."
 A flash of humour entered the headmaster's voice as he added, "But at least this Captain Hook has tamed his crocodile…eh, my boy!
 Tick tock!"